praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

    - Maps
    - Sets
    - NaN

 ##### undefined
-If a value is not assigned to the variable, then it takes undefined as its value.
+If a variable already is already declared, but value is not assigned to that variable, then it takes undefined as its value.
-undefined means a variable is declared but value is not assigned to that variable.

 variable is defined but It is using before Initialization.